Breaking the Dry Eye Cycle: Why Your Eyes Stay Dry and What You Can Do

 Step 2.
 Inflammation

-In the short term this is a repair mechanism, but when it becomes chronic, inflammation starts damaging the very glands and surface cells that keep your eyes comfortable.
+In the short term this is a repair mechanism.
+But when it becomes chronic, inflammation starts damaging the very glands and surface cells that keep your eyes comfortable.
+This is the stage where you start noticing redness or a persistent burning sensation, the eye’s way of saying “I’m still not okay.”

-Step 4.
+Step 3.
 Ocular Surface Damage

 The cornea, the clear window of your eye, depends on healthy surface cells and a stable tear film to stay smooth.